khush777/OnlineTestingCSharp/README.md

 # OnlineTestingCSharp
 Online Testing Desktop Application in CSharp

-This project was created for the purpose of academic reaserh in C# and ASP.NET
+This project was created for the purpose of academic reasearch in C# and ASP.NET